carj/pyPreservica/docs/index.rst

     .. py:attribute:: description

-    The folder of the asset
+    The description of the folder

     .. py:attribute:: security_tag